 What is Commercial Due Diligence?

-Commercial due diligence is a step by step process that determines the overall value that can be generated from a merger & acquisition or an investment in another company.
-In the current market scenario, many entities acquire or invest in various private and public companies.
+Commercial due diligence is a step-by-step process that determines the overall value that can be generated from a merger & acquisition or an investment in another company.
+Many entities acquire or invest in various private and public companies in the current market scenario.
 The purpose of these acquisitions or investments is different for different entities.
-For example, one may want to invest in a start-up, acquire some unit to expand a vertical or merge with some conglomerate to create combined value.
-Whatever the reason be, everyone wants to be sure that the deal that they are betting their money on is actually worth the dime.
+For example, one may want to invest in a start-up, acquire some units to expand a vertical, or merge with some conglomerate to create combined value.
+Whatever the reason is, everyone wants to be sure that the deal that they are betting their money on is actually worth the dime.

-In other words, the commercial due diligence helps in assessing the potential viability and attractiveness of the M&A deals.
+In other words, commercial due diligence helps assess the potential viability and attractiveness of the M&A deals.

 Why Commercial Due Diligence?

-Firstly, the commercial due diligence is a very important part of a merger and acquisition.
-It is done side by side of a financial and legal due diligence.
-These are very important steps because lack of good due diligence can be a cause of the failure of a merger.
-According to a recent Harvard Business School report, the failure rate of mergers and acquisition are between 70% and 90%, and one of the major reasons for such high failure rate is inadequate due diligence.
+Firstly, commercial due diligence is a very important part of a merger and acquisition.
+It is done side by side with financial and legal due diligence.
+These are very important steps because a lack of good due diligence can be a cause of the failure of a merger.
+According to a recent Harvard Business School report, the failure rate of mergers and acquisitions is between 70% and 90%.
+One of the major reasons for such a high failure rate is inadequate due diligence.

-Even if the deals may not be a complete failure, it may not generate the value that is predicted.
-Sometimes the deals wash out value instead of creating it.
+Even if the deals may not be a complete failure, they may not generate the value that is predicted.
+Sometimes the deals washout value instead of creating it.
 Harvard Business School’s report mentions some of the biggest examples of failed mergers and acquisitions in the past few years–

 - In 2006, News Corporation had acquired Myspace for US$580 million, which it sold six years later for a trivial amount of US$ 35 million.

-- Google had lost US$ 9.6 billion in value when it sold handset business which it had acquired from Motorola.
+- Google had lost US$ 9.6 billion in value when it sold the handset business that it had acquired from Motorola.